the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ) -> GenerateExamQaResponse:
     result = run_exam_generation(req, core)
     return GenerateExamQaResponse(text=result)

 ```

-This structure keeps the vast majority of the logic shared, while letting each endpoint optimize for its delivery context.

-And while I've been using LLM-powered systems as examples (since they are my home-field advantage), the QA endpoint pattern is just as useful for any complex API where the real response is delayed, streamed, or transformed before delivery, from batch scoring pipelines to analytics exporters.
+While I've been using LLM-powered systems as examples (they are my home-field advantage, after all), the QA endpoint pattern is just as useful for any complex API where the real response is delayed, streamed, or transformed before delivery, from batch scoring pipelines to analytics exporters.

 **So, QA endpoints are your friends, regardless of the systems you're building!**